sunpy/ndcube/docs/1_to_2_transition_guide.rst

 Others are due to the fruition of long running projects such as the implementation of astropy's `WCS API (APE 14) <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`__ and the maturing of the `gWCS <https://gwcs.readthedocs.io/en/latest/>`__ package.
 These developments encouraged the reassessment of the state of ndcube, leading to the development of ndcube 2.0.

-The main feature of ndcube 2.0 is the removal and moving of almost all specific WCS handling code to astropy and the use of the astropy's generalised WCS API.
+The main feature of ndcube 2.0 is the removal and migration of almost all specific WCS handling code to astropy and the use of the astropy's WCS (APE-14) API.
 This has the consequence of bringing high-level coordinate objects into the realm of ndcube.
 This includes astropy's `~astropy.coordinates.SkyCoord` object which combines coordinate and reference frame information to give users a full description of their coordinates.